 You may plan to get your retirement income from many different places.
-Maybe you’ve planned on a mix of guaranteed sources (like Social Security and possibly a pension) and non-guaranteed sources (like withdrawing from your investments).
+Maybe you’ve planned on a mix of guaranteed sources (like Social Security and possibly a pension) and non-guaranteed sources (like withdrawals from your investments).
 Did you know there are ways to add more guaranteed income to your retirement cash flow each month?
-Income annuities, for example, are an option you may want to consider.
+Income annuities are an option you may want to consider.

 Retirement Blind Spot # 2

 It’s easy to see why retirees claim Social Security as soon as they can.
 But what are they missing?